MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-post-purchases.md

 When a purchase document is posted, the vendor's account, the general ledger, the item ledger entries, and the resource ledger entries  are updated.

 For each purchase document, a purchase entry is created in the **G/L Entry** table.
 An entry is also created in the vendor's account in the **Vendor Ledger Entry** table and a G/L entry is created in the relevant payables account.
-In addition, posting the purchase may result in a tax entry and a G/L entry for the discount amount.
+In addition, posting the purchase may result in a GST/HST entry and a G/L entry for the discount amount.
 Whether an entry for the discount is posted depends on the contents of the **Discount Posting** field on the **Purchases & Payables Setup** page.

 For each purchase line, the following entries will be created:
 - An entry in the **Item Ledger Entry** table if the purchase line is of type **Item**.